 Blood sugar levels, also called blood glucose levels, are important components of your overall health.
 They measure the amount of sugar being moved by your blood during a specific amount of time.
 Glucose is a vital source of energy for cells that compose your tissues and muscles.
 It also provides fuel for your brain.

 Your blood sugar levels are affected by the food and drinks you consume.
 It's normal for your blood sugar levels to fluctuate throughout the day.
 Your body regulates them in order to keep them from getting too low or high.

 However, people with diabetes have difficulty regulating blood sugar levels.
 It is important for people with hyperglycemia (high blood sugar levels) or hypoglycemia (low blood sugar levels) to monitor their conditions carefully.

 If left untreated, these conditions can lead to a number of health problems, including:

-Drinking alcohol may have an impact on blood sugar levels (otherwise referred to as blood glucose levels).
-However, for individuals living with diabetes, alcohol use may hold an even greater effect if the medical condition is not monitored, and sugar levels are not under control.
+Drinking alcohol can have an impact on blood sugar levels (blood glucose levels).
+For people with diabetes, alcohol use has an even greater effect.
+Especially if your diabetes is unmonitored or your sugar levels are not under control.

 Rehab facilities are open and accepting new patients